 The creation of the unitary patent required three legislative acts which constitute the patent-reform package, that is

-24 EU Member States participating in the enhanced cooperation have signed the UPCA:
+24 EU Member States participating in the enhanced cooperation from the beginning have signed the UPCA:

-10 EPO Member States - Albania, Switzerland/Liechtenstein, Iceland, Monaco, Macedonia, Norway, Serbia, San Marino and Turkey - are not EU Member States.
+10 EPO Member States – Albania, Switzerland/ Liechtenstein5, Iceland, Monaco, Macedonia, Norway, Serbia, San Marino and Turkey – are not EU Member States.

 The patent-reform package does not involve any change for non EU Member States.
 They stay with the European bundle patent and the jurisdiction of the national courts.
 Poland, participates in enhanced cooperation but has not signed the UPCA and has, at present, no intention to sign.
 The two regulations will not be applicable in Poland without entry into force of the UPCA (see in detail, pts.
 1.4 and 4.1 below).
 In its decision C-146/13, the CJEU did not address the argument in the Attorney General’s opinion that the participating states are obliged to ratify the UPCA in order to implement the enhanced cooperation.